OneUIProject/OneUI-Design-Library/README.md

 ## Installation
 ### with [Jitpack](https://jitpack.io/#Yanndroid/SamsungOneUi):
-:warning: Jitpack has a problem with the 1.1.3 version, but you still can use 1.1.2
+:warning: Jitpack has a problem with the 1.1.3 version.
+You still can use 1.1.2 or use Github packages instead.
 1. Add jitpack to build.gradle (Project: ...)
 ```gradle
 allprojects {